 Eren Gümrükçüoglu’s music dwells on the borders between diverse musical styles.
 As a concert music composer with a strong jazz background, he refrains from creating a crass amalgam of genres but rather incorporates the idiosyncrasies, contours, shapes, rhythms and pacings of different styles into his music.
 His compositions evoke the sense of spontaneity and elasticity that are central to musical development in jazz, while at the same time maintaining a rigorous approach to managing musical form and texture that is typical of much contemporary concert music.
 As he attempts to upend norms and provide context for diffusion of cultural barriers, Eren combines elements of Turkish folk music with the hallmarks of high-modernist concert music as well as utilizing culturally or politically charged materials to transform their meaning and broaden the scope of discussion that surrounds them.

-Eren is currently a PhD candidate in music composition at Duke University.
+Eren is currently a PhD candidate in music composition at Duke University where his research has focused on improvisation as a compositional tool, the dynamics of interaction between electronics and live instruments, the utilization of non-western elements in concert music, and genre divisions with a special emphasis on jazz.
 Performers of his music include Semiosis Quartet, Ensemble Suono Giallo, JACK Quartet, New York Polyphony, Mivos Quartet, Conrad Tao, Deviant Septet, yMusic Ensemble, Naked Drum Project, Istanbul State Symphony Orchestra, Metropole Orkest and many more.

 Duke University - Ph.D.
 2019 (expected)